Resilience of constituent solitons in multisoliton scattering off barriers: Introduction

-Completely integrable partial differential equations (PDEs) have played a central conceptual role in studies of nonlinear dynamical systems, such as those of integrability-to-chaos transition and thermalization \cite{ablowitz1981}.
-At the same time, many physical systems are well-modeled by them, so that if a PDE supports solitons, they are also objects of interest in their own right.
-Here we focus on the 1D nonlinear Schr\"{o}dinger equation (NLSE), Eq.~(\ref{SI_NLSE}) below.
-As one of universal equations describing envelope dynamics of quasi-monochromatic waves in weakly nonlinear dispersive media with negligible dissipation \cite{malomed2005_639}, the NLSE describes a variety of systems, including light propagating in nonlinear planar waveguides and optical fibers \cite{malomed2005_639}; small-amplitude gravity waves on the surface of deep inviscid water \cite{malomed2005_639}; the Langmuir waves in hot plasmas \cite{malomed2005_639}; storage and transfer of vibrational energy in $\alpha$-helix proteins via Davydov's solitons \cite{Davydov1990_11}; and, of special relevance to us, ultracold quantum Bose gases in the mean-field regime in highly elongated traps that make them effectively one-dimensional \cite{castin2004_89} (1D).
+Completely integrable partial differential equations (PDEs) and solitons have played a central conceptual role in studies of nonlinear dynamics, especially of integrability-to-chaos transition and thermalization \cite{ablowitz1981}.
+Moreover, these equations often model real systems.
+A very well-known example of an integrable PDE that supports solitons is the 1D focusing (or, attractive) nonlinear Schr\"{o}dinger equation (NLSE),

+which is integrable when $V(z)=\text{const}$.
+This equation (and its defocusing version, in which the nonlinear term $|\psi|^{2}\psi$ appears with a plus sign) often arises as a universal equation that models slowly varying packets of quasi-monochromatic waves in a weakly nonlinear dispersive medum \cite{malomed2005_639}.
+This equation applies to light propagating in nonlinear planar waveguides and optical fibers \cite{malomed2005_639}; small-amplitude gravity waves on the surface of deep inviscid water \cite{Zakharov1968}; the Langmuir waves in hot plasmas \cite{malomed2005_639}; storage and transfer of vibrational energy in $\alpha$-helix proteins via Davydov's solitons \cite{Davydov1990_11}; and, of special relevance to us, ultracold quantum Bose gases, in the mean-field regime, in highly elongated traps that make them effectively one-dimensional \cite{castin2004_89}.
 In particular, since their first experimental realizations \cite{khaykovich2002_1290,strecker2002_150,cornish2006_170401}, bright matter-wave solitons have also been studied in the context of matter-wave interferometry.
 Their use may improve sensitivity by several orders of magnitude \cite{cuevas2013_063006,McDonald2014_013002}, especially in precise force sensing \cite{kasevich2012_17,McDonald2014_013002} and in the measurement of small magnetic field gradients \cite{veretenov2007_455,McDonald2014_013002}.
 Much-studied are the soliton collisions with potential barriers, resulting in splitting \cite{ilo-okeke2010_053603, fujishima2011_084003, billam2011_041602, helm2012_053621, gertjerenken2012_033608, billam2013_403,wang2012_22675,hansen2012_1210.1681} and subsequent recombination of solitons \cite{olson2010_DAMOP,Nguyen918_2014}.
+Scattering off attractive potentials has also been studied \cite{Ernst_2010_033614,Marchant_2016_021604}.